jags111/elimination-nodes/README.md

 # To-do

-- match size node
+- match size node tests with test tool
-- parallax node
+- more tests